jtotoole/shirtstore/README.md

 #T-Shirts Web Site
-This site was created as part of a group project that included the following team members:
+A mock retail website featuring a database of user names and encrypted passwords, a shopping cart function, and an admin panel.

+This project was created by:
 * James O'Toole
 * Will Wilcox
 * Andrew Brice
 * Joe Keohan

-The following technologies were leveraged to incorporate all functional requirements:
+Technologies used:
 * sqlite3
-* Active Records
+* Active Record
+* BCrypt
 * Ruby
 * Sinatra
 * Bootstrap 3.0